gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 2. Created our own unique example Environments containing these structures
 3. Delegated administration to external users to manage the different structures.

-Additionally, we have looked at ways that Ping extends this capability through the user of assigning Roles within non-Admin Environments (“Partner Admins”) and through the creation of Custom Roles.
+Additionally, we have looked at ways that Ping extends this capability through the user of assigning Admin Roles within non-Admin Environments (“Partner Admins”) and through the creation of Custom Admin Roles.

-With what you have learned today you should be able to confidently create and assign complex Role relationships for your internal and external administration.
+With what you have learned today you should be able to confidently create and assign complex Admin Role relationships for your internal and external administration.